-In accordance with the COVID-19 Emergency Response Plan developed early on in this pandemic, and recently updated, this is the time where Council might consider measures to further limit contact with individuals outside of households in order to limit community spread.
-Specifically, this means addressing the face covering requirement, limitations to indoor gathering sizes, and capacity limits for certain indoor gathering places.
+DISCUSSION: In accordance with the COVID-19 Emergency Response Plan developed early on in this pandemic, and recently updated, this is the time where Council might consider measures to further limit contact with individuals outside of households in order to limit community spread.

-Resolution 2021-59 is set expire September 29, 2021 and will be revisited at the Council Meeting on September 28, 2021.
+Resolution 2021-62 is set expire October 13, 2021 and will be revisited at the Council Meeting on October 12, 2021.
 This date coincides with a regularly scheduled City Council meeting.
-If the Risk level is reduced before then, Council may wish to call a special meeting to consider a revision to the protective measure.
 The key sections of the Resolution are outlined below.

-- State Health Advisories Everyone in the City is encouraged to follow the State's Health Advisories.
-This is not mandated locally. - Face Coverings Requirement Customers and visitors of businesses and organizations are required to wear a covering over their nose and mouth.
+- State Health Advisories This section remains unchanged.
+Everyone in the City is encouraged to follow the State's Health Advisories.
+This is not mandated locally. - Face Coverings Requirement This section remains unchanged.
+Customers and visitors of businesses and organizations are required to wear a covering over their nose and mouth.
 Additionally, employees or volunteers of businesses and organizations are required to wear a face covering when interacting with customers or visitors and when working with each other and unable to physically distance.
-The Resolution details the situations where a face covering is required and the limited exemptions. - Public Indoor Gathering Limitations All individuals must wear face coverings and maintain six feet of physical distance between household groups at indoor public gatherings, and such gatherings are limited to 10 people.
-Bars, restaurants and places of worship are limited to 35% of the maximum building occupancy or 10 people in each room, whichever is greater, so long as physical distancing between housing groups can be maintained.
-The schools will follow their posted mitigation plan as required by the State of Alaska.
-The Resolution outlines additional details.

-• Marine Tourism - This section provides guidance for those traveling for non-essential purposes on the state ferry, cruise ships or private vessels and clarifies that local safety protocols in this resolution apply.
+The Resolution details the situations where a face covering is required and the limited exemptions. - Marine Tourism This section remains unchanged.
+This section provides guidance for those traveling for non-essential purposes on the state ferry, cruise ships or private vessels and clarifies that local safety protocols in this resolution apply.